No momento, esta página não está disponível em português

 • pspReference: This is the token you need to make recurring payments for this shopper.

-Make sure your server is able to receive RECURRING_CONTRACT as part of your standard webhooks.
+Make sure that your server is able to receive RECURRING_CONTRACT as part of your standard webhooks.
 If you have not requested this additional configuration yet, contact our Support Team.

 Make a payment with a token